Rclodeca/FaceRec/README.md

+## FaceRec

+A full stack web application used to recognize and highlight faces in user uploaded photos and images.
+Built with React, Node.js, Express, PostgreSQL, JavaScript, CSS, and HTML.
+Used the Clarifai API.

+## Project Screen Shots

+[ SCREEN SHOT HERE ]

+[ OTHER SCREEN SHOT HERE ]

+## Installation and Setup Instructions

+Clone down this repository.
+You will need `node` and `npm` installed globally on your machine.

+Installation:

+`npm install`

+To Run Test Suite:

+`npm test`

+To Start Server:

+`npm start`

+To Visit App:

+`localhost:3001/`

+This will only get you the front-end of the app.
+To get the app working, you will also have to run the FaceRec API, and a PostgreSQL database.

+You can find the API [here.](https://github.com/Rclodeca/FaceRec-API)

+## Reflection

+One of the challenges I ran into was security, and keeping important data safe.
+Originally I had my API calls in the front-end portion of my app.
+I took measures to hide the key from Git, however I realized that even though I had hidden the API key, that when my app called the API, the key was displayed in the network tab in Chrome's inspect element.
+I then moved the API calls to the Node server, so that when an API call was needed, the front-end would make a POST request to the back-end, and the back-end would call the API.
+I also had to look into protecting users' passwords in the database.
+I found out that I could use Bcrypt to hash all of the user passwords.

+I also learned how to use Postman which was extremely helpful.
+Postman lets you simulate fake HTTP calls to your server, which drastically reduced the amount of time I had to spend testing my Node server.

+I chose to use `create-react-app` boilerplate to minimize initial setup and help to learn React.

+## React

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>